 The Flight Ride Series with RTD Arts-N-Transit combines art and protection.
 Developed by the Lowry Foundation in partnership with RTD and DURA, these are transit shelters combined with art pieces.

 Flight Ride Series 1 is at Quebec and 1st Avenue.
 This sculptural form relates to the historical use of the Lowry Airfield and aircraft airfoil, and mimics the fuselage of an aircraft.

 Flight Ride Series 2, the RTD stop at Lowry Blvd. and Uinta was created by Erick Johnson installed in 2003.
 This piece is located next to the senior center on the north side of the street, this metal transit shelter helps travelers going west.

 Flight Ride Series 3

 Flight Ride Series 3, the RTD stop at Lowry Blvd and Yosemite was created by Mike Mancarella and installed in 2003.
 A variety of small planes fly from underneath the curved roof of the metal shelter.
 This piece is located just east of Yosemite on the Community College of Aurora’s north side.

-The Reading Garden is located at 4th Ave. and Spruce Street, just east of the Steam Plant.
+The Lowry Reading Garden is located at 4th Ave. and Spruce Street, just east of the Steam Plant.
 Opened in 2003 and designed by Design Workshop, it is a small, hidden gem of a park with art pieces, engraved book spines, overhead metal leafs and seating areas placed around the park.
-The art pieces, created by artist Fred Myer, were donated by the Lewis and Jane Borden family and decorate the small park along with brook spines purchased by residents to honor family and friends.
+The art pieces, created by artist Fred Myer, were donated by the Lewis and Jane Borden family and decorate the small park along with book spines purchased by residents to honor family and friends.